dealfonso/power-buttons/README.md

 This is a library that adds additional functionality to buttons (or any other html component) in a web page.
 The idea is to simplify some tasks that we usually do in web pages, such as adding a confirmation dialog prior to submitting a form, or verifying that some condition is met prior to executing a function.

 The library adds the following types of buttons:
 1. _verify_ button that verifies that one condition is valid prior to executing the function that it should execute.
 And if the condition is not met, show a modal dialog to inform the user and interrupt its action.
-It is useful for (e.g.) form verification. [see example](#verify-button)
+It is useful for (e.g.) form verification. ([see details](#verify-button))
 1. _confirm_ button that makes that a button shows a confirmation modal dialog prior to executing the function that it should execute.
-It is useful for (e.g.) confirm the action of submitting a form or deleting entries in a database. [see example](#confirm-button)
+It is useful for (e.g.) confirm the action of submitting a form or deleting entries in a database. ([see details](#confirm-button))
 1. _asynctask_ button that executes an asynchronous task prior to executing its real action, and will show a modal dialog while it is being executed.
-It is useful for (e.g.) executing a long task prior to submitting a form. [see example](#asynctask-button)
+It is useful for (e.g.) executing a long task prior to submitting a form. ([see details](#asynctask-button))
 1. _showmessage_ button, that shows a modal dialog with a message prior to executing its real action.
-It is useful for (e.g.) showing the user a message when he is submitting a form. [see example](#showmessage-button)
+It is useful for (e.g.) showing the user a message when he is submitting a form. ([see details](#showmessage-button))
 1. _formset_ button, that sets the values of a form fields prior to executing its real action.
-It is useful for (e.g.) setting a hidden field in a form prior to submitting it, or pre-filling a form. [see example](#formset-button)
+It is useful for (e.g.) setting a hidden field in a form prior to submitting it, or pre-filling a form. ([see details](#formset-button))
 1. _formbutton_ button, that substitutes the button by a form that will contain the button.
 It can also add hidden fields to the form, to be submitted along with the button.
-It is useful to avoid the need of creating unnecessary forms in the html code. [see example](#formbutton-button)
+It is useful to avoid the need of creating unnecessary forms in the html code. ([see details](#formbutton-button))

 The most simple example is the next one: